-Investing in a utility shed is a great idea to keep your garden tools secure and out of the weather.
+Investing in a garden tool storage shed is a great idea to keep your equipment secure and out of the weather.
 If your garden tools are left outside, they are prone to rust and any wooden handles can rot.
 With a little organization, you can use this area to store lawn mowers, bikes and potting equipment easily.
 Many of the DIY shed storage solutions, such as using pallets for shelving racks are cheap and simple to install.

 The lawn mower is often the biggest item that most people keep in their utility shed.
 Installing two large metal hooks, to hang this from on the back wall or side of your shed is a good way of storing this.
 It will make the lawn mower easily accessible, and means that it is not taking up valuable floor space.
 You can turn the mower round to service it and switch the lawn mower blade when necessary.
 When you store your mower after using it, make sure that you clean off as much of the grass cuttings as possible, and wipe it down so that it is clean and dry.